argonne-lcf/balsam/docs/tutorial/nwcontainer.md

 If we plan to run single-node instances of our MPI app, we *still* want MPI for parallelism across CPU cores.
-If we could avoid linking the code with the Cray MPI stack, we would be able to run in Balsam\'s [serial]{.title-ref} job mode, since a generic MPI initialization would be unaware of the interconnect and not try to reach ALPS.
-Here, I\'ll show how Singularity can be leveraged on Theta to run an application built with generic MPI inside a container.
+If we could avoid linking the code with the Cray MPI stack, we would be able to run in Balsam's `serial` job mode, since a generic MPI initialization would be unaware of the interconnect and not try to reach ALPS.
+Here, I'll show how Singularity can be leveraged on Theta to run an application built with generic MPI inside a container.

-The example we\'ll follow here is for NWChem 6.8.
+The example we'll follow here is for NWChem 6.8.
 Fortunately, Dr. Apra at PNNL has contributed several examples of Dockerfiles for NWChem builds to the official Github repository.
-We\'ll start with a build that uses the generic [sockets ARMCI implementation](https://github.com/nwchemgit/nwchem-dockerfiles/blob/master/nwchem-681.fedora.sockets/Dockerfile).
+We'll start with a build that uses the generic [sockets ARMCI implementation](https://github.com/nwchemgit/nwchem-dockerfiles/blob/master/nwchem-681.fedora.sockets/Dockerfile).
 This Dockerfile builds NWChem in a Fedora image with completely generic OpenMPI and Scalapack libraries, so it should be fairly portable and interconnect-agnostic.
-One important change for compatibility with the Singularity runtime, which does not allow setting UID on Theta, is to remove the [USER]{.title-ref} instruction from the Dockerfile.
-Instead of creating an [nwchem]{.title-ref} user and building inside their home directory in the Docker image, we\'ll do it the canonical Singularity way and build our app under [/nwchem]{.title-ref} of the Singularity image root path.
+One important change for compatibility with the Singularity runtime, which does not allow setting UID on Theta, is to remove the `USER` instruction from the Dockerfile.
+Instead of creating an `nwchem` user and building inside their home directory in the Docker image, we'll do it the canonical Singularity way and build our app under `/nwchem` of the Singularity image root path.

-Here\'s the modified Dockerfile that I used:
+Here's the modified Dockerfile that I used:

 ``` {.bash}
 FROM        fedora:27